-Crockpot Venison Stew is slow-cooked to perfection in a dark rich broth full of deer meat, potatoes, and tenderizing brown ale!
+Crockpot Venison Stew is slow-cooked to perfection in a dark rich broth full of deer meat, potatoes, and tenderizing red wine or brown ale!
 Come home to a hot and hearty meal straight from your slow cooker!
-Pair your venison stew with a few slices of Homemade Soft White Bread.
+Pair your venison stew with a few slices of bread.
 Just right for sopping up all of the tasty rich broth at the bottom of your bowl!

 There is nothing that will draw your family to the kitchen like the wonderful aromas of venison stew hitting their nose as soon as they walk in the house!
 This Crockpot Venison Stew will do exactly that.
 So flavorful and delicious, there won't be a drop left in their bowls.